sfinkenhdz/choose-your-own/choose/story_text_draft_2.md

 Let me assure you that although you and I make an amazing team, our success was guaranteed.
 To save both your time and mine, and to make sure getting to know each other wasn't cut short by quick wins or losses, you've experienced most major plot points one way or another regardless of your decisions.

 Like coding, there is more than one way to get to the right answer.
-Some may take longer, some may be more clear or elegant, but xxx works.
+Some may take longer, some may be more clear or elegant, but one way or another, you have achived a working solution.
-(language, learn and do differently next time) xxxx

-Get to know me more, learn more about the process of creating this adventure or what adventure could be coming up?

-other adventures/projects we could take on
+Now that we've saved the world, imagine what other else we could do?

-Contact me at: sarah.finken@gmail.com or 773-726-9405.
+You can contact me at: sarah.finken@gmail.com or 773-726-9405.

-(Recap?)